1. Output information

 Overview

 These inputs include labour and capital, and MFP is the term given to changes in economic output that are not explained by these factors.
 There could be several reasons for the change in this element of productivity, making it difficult to explain.
-The process of measuring MFP growth is known as growth accounting as output growth is segmented into various elements of its growth.
+The process of measuring MFP growth is known as growth accounting, as output growth is segmented into various growth elements.
+For more information on the concepts measured by MFP and how it is calculated please see our Simple guide to multi-factor productivity.

 To estimate MFP growth over time, we must account for changes to both the quantity and quality of labour input in the economy.
-The former is measured by the number of hours people work in the period, which is the same measure used for labour productivity estimates.
-The latter is calculated by accounting for changes to the quality and composition of that labour over time, estimated in quality-adjusted labour input (QALI) figures.
+The former is measured by the number of hours people work in the period, which is the same measure used for our Labour productivity estimates.
+More information is available in our Labour productivity quality and methodology information (QMI).
+The latter is calculated by accounting for changes to the quality and composition of that labour over time, estimated in compositionally adjusted labour input (CALI) figures.

-Capital inputs are estimated by calculating the volume of capital services that are employed by the economy in a given period from the existing capital stock.
-These estimates form the Volume Index of Capital Services (VICS) figures.
+Capital inputs are estimated by calculating the volume of capital services that are employed by the economy in a given period, from the existing capital stock.
+These estimates form the Volume Index of Capital Services (VICS) figures, which are published in our annual VICS dataset.

-Quarterly MFP growth estimates cover 10 industries of the UK market sector with annual estimates more disaggregated to 19 industries.
+Annual MFP growth estimates cover 19 industries of the UK market sector.
 We also publish market sector volume and growth estimates for:

 Uses and users of multi-factor productivity

-Parties interested in MFP growth estimates are predominantly external expert and academic users.
-MFP estimates are used by other government departments and agencies, including the Bank of England, and academics to assess the economic conditions in the UK.
-In particular, MFP can inform estimates of the productive capacity of the UK economy and highlight areas where policymakers may want to focus on to improve economic growth.
+Users interested in MFP growth estimates are predominantly external experts and academics.
+MFP estimates are used by other government departments and agencies, including the Bank of England, to assess the economic conditions in the UK.
+MFP can inform estimates of the productive capacity of the UK economy and highlight areas policymakers may want to focus on to improve economic growth.

 Back to table of contents